redewiedergabe/corpus/resources/docs/annotation_structure.md

 * There may be frame annotations that have neither Speaker nor IntExpr (if those could not be identified).

 # Additional structural remarks
 * STWR annotations are often nested.
-The maximum nesting depth is level=5, which is very rare (one occurance).
+The maximum nesting depth is level=5, which is very rare.
-* In very rare cases, Frame annotations can also be nested (two occurances).
+* In rare cases, Frame annotations can also be nested.